Nonlinear Hall effect in topological Dirac semimetals in parallel magnetic field: Discussion and conclusions

 \section{Discussion and conclusions}

-In addition to the intrinsic contribution from the Berry curvature dipole discussed in this work, realistic materials also exhibit extrinsic mechanisms -- such as side-jump and scew-scattering processes -- that can contribute comparably to the nonlinear Hall response~\cite{Konig2021,Golub2020,CIMOKE}.
+In addition to the intrinsic magnetic field dependent contribution calculated in this work, realistic materials also exhibit extrinsic mechanisms -- such as side-jump and scew-scattering processes -- that can contribute comparably to the nonlinear Hall response and are often independent of the disorder scattering rate~\cite{Golub2020,CIMOKE}.
 Although we did not include disorder-assisted effects in our analysis, we expect the predicted dependence of the nonlinear Hall effect on the magnetic field direction to remain robust and observable at sufficiently high fields.
 A detailed investigation of these extrinsic contributions is left for future work.

-To estimate the magnitude of the effect studied in this work, we use Eq.~(\ref{eta}) that determines the ratio between the magnetic field and the Berry curvature dipole contributions to the nonlinear Hall response.
+To estimate the magnitude of the effect studied in this work, we can use the following dimensionless parameter \beg \eta=\left(\frac{\gamma B_x}{m}\right)\left(\frac{\beta k_F^2}{\mu}\right)\left(\frac{\beta k_F}{\alpha}\right)\mu\tau \en that determines the ratio between the magnetic field and the Berry curvature dipole contributions to the nonlinear Hall response in the low-frequency limit $\omega\tau\ll 1$.
 In a disordered system ($m\tau\sim 1$) this parameter is quite small.
-However, in a relatively clean electronic system the smallness of the energy scale $\beta (g\mu_BB/v)^2$ can be partially compensated by the large value of $m\tau$.
-For example, in WSe$_2$ and WTe$_2$ monolayers we can estimate $m\approx 10$ meV, $\beta k_F^2\approx 80$ meV and $\hbar/\tau\approx 1$ meV~\cite{Culcer2022}, which yields $\hbar/(m\tau)\approx 0.1$ and $\eta\approx 3(g\mu_BB/m)^2$.
-For magnetic fields in the range $B\sim 1\div 10$ T, we find $\eta\sim 0.03\div0.3$, which is experimentally observable.
+However, in a relatively clean electronic system the smallness of the energy scale $\beta k_F^2$ can be partially compensated by the small value of $\alpha k_F$.
+For example, in WSe$_2$ and WTe$_2$ monolayers we can estimate $\mu\tau\approx 100$, $\beta k_F^2\sim 0.05\mu\approx 80$ meV and $\alpha k_F\approx 5$ meV~\cite{Culcer2022}, which yields $\eta\approx 10(\gamma B/m)$.
+For magnetic fields in the range $B\sim 1\div 10$ T, we find $\eta\sim 0.1\div 1$, which should be experimentally observable.
 The situation for Ce$_3$Bi$_4$Pd$_3$ seems even more favorable, as the electron's velocity is significantly reduced due to the strong hybridization between the conduction and $f$-electrons of the cerium ions.